AgataSzafranek/MT_portfolio_challenge/README.md

 # **TASK 5️⃣**

-## Subtask 1 Krótki kurs podstaw SQL
+## Subtask 1 Krótki kurs podstaw SQL (Structured Query Language (SQL) is a standardized programming language that is used to manage relational databases and perform various operations on the data in them.)

 Operatory/Zapytania
 - SELECT, USE, CREATE, ORDER BY, GO, GROUP BY, BETWEEN, IN, WHERE, AND, ON, FROM, LIKE, =, >, <, AS, IS NOT